YES Bank, BEL, Inox Wind, L&T: Strategy for four stocks - BusinessToday

-Nilesh Jain, Head Derivatives and Technical Research at Centrum Broking Ltd on Thursday shared his views on of a couple of stocks namely Bharat Electronics Ltd (BEL), YES Bank Ltd, Larsen & Toubro Ltd (L&T) and Inox Wind Ltd. Jain said investors holding YES Bank for long should use 'sell on rise' strategy and consider shifting positions towards other banking names.
+Nilesh Jain, Head Derivatives and Technical Research at Centrum Finverse Ltd on Thursday shared his views on of a couple of stocks namely Bharat Electronics Ltd (BEL), YES Bank Ltd, Larsen & Toubro Ltd (L&T) and Inox Wind Ltd. Jain said investors holding YES Bank for long should use 'sell on rise' strategy and consider shifting positions towards other banking names.
 He said Inox Wind Ltd can fall further and existing investors should wait for further downside if they wish to average share price.
 He advised staying put on Larsen & Toubro from a purely positional view.
 Jain said one can exit BEL on any pullback, as short-term trend stays negative.

 Holding YES Bank for long: Sell or hold?